 But who exactly is following this rule?
 And does it make good financial sense to do so?

-To address the first question, Earnest took a look at our dataset of more than 15,000 loan applicants.1 We found that at salary levels below $30,000, spending above 30 percent of gross income on housing is the norm.
+To address the first question, Earnest took a look at our dataset of more than 15,000 student loan applicants.1 We found that at salary levels below $30,000, spending above 30 percent of gross income on housing is the norm.
 (This is supported by a recent Harvard report, which found that 45 percent of households who make $30,000-$45,000 have rent costs above 30 percent.)

 At incomes above $30,000, however, Earnest applicants increasingly spend less than the benchmark — down to around 10 percent of their gross incomes for the wealthiest renters.
 This reflects the economic idea that a person’s marginal propensity to consume generally decreases with increasing income.
 In other words, if your income doubles, you’ll likely start spending more, but not a full two times more.